If you’re seeking Flat Belly Diet reviews, you’ve landed on the right page.

 Breakfast:

-One flax-enriched waffle, topped with 1/2 a cup of sliced banana, 2 TBS of pecans, and a dusting of nutmeg and cinnamon.
+Breakfast could be one flax-enriched waffle topped with 1/2 a cup of sliced banana, 2 TBS of pecans, and a dusting of nutmeg and cinnamon.

 Lunch: